HarikrishnanBalagopal/console/README-ASSISTANT.md

-# Wisdom for Openshift Console
+# Assistant for Openshift Console

 ## Steps

-1. Deploy the Helm chart in the `helm-chart-for-wisdom` directory after editting the `values.yaml` to add your Wisdom backends and K8s secrets to add your API keys.
+1. Deploy the Helm chart in the `helm-chart-for-assistant` directory after editting the `values.yaml` to add your Assistant backends and K8s secrets to add your API keys.

 2. Login to the Openshift cluster and do `make deploy-image` to deploy the custom Openshift Console image to the cluster.
-If you are using a custom image like `icr.io/wisdomocp/ocp-console-wisdom:v2.1` ,then you can deploy it with
+If you are using a custom image like `icr.io/wisdomocp/console-with-assistant:v1.155` ,then you can deploy it with
     ```
-    REGISTRY_IMAGE=icr.io/wisdomocp/ocp-console-wisdom:v2.1 make deploy-image
+    REGISTRY_IMAGE=icr.io/wisdomocp/console-with-assistant:v1.155 make deploy-image
     ```

 ## Optional: Steps for Deploying Manually